-^{1.} Real estate assets are net of mortgage liabilities incurred in entities where the Plan has effective control or significant influence with a fair value of \$577 million (cost \$566 million) (2018 - fair value of \$591 million and cost of \$591 million).
+1. For entities where the Plan has effective control or significant influence, real estate assets are presented net of mortgage liabilities.

+These mortgage liabilities have a fair value of \$656 million and cost of \$673 million (2021 - fair value of \$629 million and cost of \$619 million).